yuvaldori/gigaspaces-wiki-jekyll/xap100/step-2---enabling-http-session-failover-and-fault-tolerance.markdown

 # Recommended Space Topologies for Backing Your HTTP Session

-GigaSpaces supports various data grid topologies, all can be used to back your space.
+XAP supports various data grid topologies, all can be used to back your space.
 The recommended topology for your application depends on various application characteristics, such as the size of your web application cluster, the overall size of your session store (the total memory space of all user sessions) and the nature of your load balancing policy (sticky, round-robin, random, etc.):

 - [A Partitioned with backup topology](/product_overview/terminology.html#Terminology-DataGridTopologies-PartitionedDataGrid) is the most recommended topology, and is especially good for situations where the cluster size is higher than 2 or 3 nodes, and when you expect that the overall size of the HTTP session store will exceed the capacity of a single machine (or simply cannot predict how big it's going to be).
 In a partitioned topology, the data written to the data grid (in our case the HTTP session attributes) is spread across multiple machines.
 In such case, it makes sense to deploy the space on separate JVMs, and even separate machines, than these of the web application.
 This is because collocation has little benefit in this case, and the space will most likely take vital memory resources from the web application's JVM.
 Due to the nature of partitioning it id highly likely that the web application will access a partition other than the one running collocated with it anyway.
 Nevertheless, you can achieve in memory read speeds for the HTTP session in a non-collocated deployment by fronting the partitioned space with a [local cache](./local-cache.html).
 The local cache caches session attributes read by the local web application in the memory space that web application instance.
 It can be limited in size so you have full control over the local application's memory without loosing any session information, since the master copy is always stored at the central Space.